-This was a cheaper system than the wagon lift for moving the wagons out of the mine.
+The system you can see with the audioguide was a cheaper system than the wagon lift for moving the wagons out of the mine.
 Once outside a crane lifted the loaded wagons, emptied them and returned them.
 The same crane was also used to raise and lower staff.

 THE THIN LAYER

 The second method of seperation is the brush, mounted on an armoured transport and hydraulic pillars.
-We find ourselves here in front of a thin layer, little more than a metre high from where we can see confined working spaces.
+We find ourselves with the audioguide here in front of a thin layer, little more than a metre high from where we can see confined working spaces.
 Here the miners worked on their knees or lying down and practically naked so as to better support the high temperatures.

 The bruch was also used for extractions which, using knives, ripped of the layers and literally brushed them.
 The brush was aligned parallel to the transporter or panzer, pushing the coal towards it, from where it was carried towards the extraction gallery.